 Home additions are also a good use of a mini split heat pump when the ductwork can’t be extended.

 Another benefit of a heat pump is they are much easier to install than a traditional HVAC unit and are perfect for the DIY type of person.

-Some skill will be needed such as flaring the cooper line-set and bolting them together, or running 240 V AC to a breaker box.
+Some skills will be needed, such as flaring the cooper line-set and bolting them together or running 240 Volts AC to a breaker box.

-The other tools need are basic wrenches , drill, and wire strippers.
+The other tools needed are basic wrenches, a drill, and wire strippers.

 DIY Heat Pump kits can be bought online at sites such as Amazon.